vladano/MulticastTest/README.md

 If, for example, you want to start sending the multicast IP traffic to IP address 224.0.1, port 5000, with TTL 5, 10 packages with packet size of 1KB (1,024 characters), it is necessary to start the program as follows:
 MulticastReceive.exe 224.0.01 -a -p 5000 -t 10 -s 5 -n 1024

+Complete help with screenshots you can find inside "doc" folder in different file formats.
+I used chmProcessor tool from location http://chmprocessor.sourceforge.net/ to generate different file formats from MS Word document.

+To generate this type of help documentations you need to download software and make chmProcessor project file (file with .WHC extension inside "doc" folder).